Photography 101: Top 5 Reasons to Use the Classic Nifty 50

 So, you finally decided to take the plunge and buy a prime lens for your camera.
 If you are starting out, you may have been bombarded with tips from experienced photographers or even read an assortment of tips online advising you to ditch your kit lens for a more creative prime lens.
 However, one look at the lens lists of major brands like Canon or Nikon can leave a newbie confused.
 If you are buying a lens today, what lens should that be?
-Here are five reasons why you should go for the " Classic Nifty 50," the 50mm prime lens.
+Here are three reasons why you should go for the " Classic Nifty 50," the 50mm prime lens.

 A 50mm lens is naturally fast and provides sharper photos thanks to the build quality.
 Unlike standard zoom lenses, you get less diffraction and sharper, clearer photos.
 Sharpness is also affected by the fact that most 50mm prime lenses allow for wider aperture, allowing more light in and maintaining a faster shutter speed.